google/dart-neats/typed_sql/doc/01_schema.md

 // Insert a row into the "books" table await db.books
     .insert(
-      title: literal('How to hide eggs'),
+      title: toExpr('How to hide eggs'),
-      authorId: literal(author.authorId),
+      authorId: toExpr(author.authorId),
     )
     .execute();
 ```